 I was in the middle of the fifth grade when we moved.
 The closest elementary school was Gallatin School, a little over a mile from our new home.
-It seemed quite a long distance because the walk to my school in Los Angeles had been only two short blocks.
-At the end of my first day at Gallatin I got on the wrong school bus to come home.
-I had never taken a school bus before and realized something wasn't right when I was the last one left on the bus.
-The driver asked where I lived and brought me to my stop.
-Most of the time I walked to school.
-I would walk east on unpaved Lubec Street, or through the orange grove to Paramount Boulevard.
+It seemed quite a long distance because the walk to 109th Street School had been only two short blocks.
+About half the time I walked to school.
+I would walk east on Lubec Street, or through the orange grove to Paramount Boulevard.
 Then I'd work my way north to Gallatin Road and east to the school.
 On the way home I'd sometimes go south from the school to Florence Avenue, then west on Florence to Wiley-Burke.

 The school was built in a modified California Mission style.
 It was U-shaped, with a red tile roof, and all the rooms opened onto a covered portico.
 It was rather small, with five or six classrooms.
 Downey was growing rapidly in the early 1950s, and shortly after I arrived at Gallatin School they started building additional classrooms.
 These were in the more conventional California school bungalow design.
 I spent my sixth grade year in one of these new schoolrooms.
 As I look back, I think the sixth grade was the first year I could truthfully say I enjoyed school.
-I had many happy times at my Los Angeles school, and was a pretty good student, but there were times when I felt intimidated by the teachers.
+I had many happy times at the 109th Street School and was a pretty good student, but there were times when I felt intimidated by the teachers.

 My sixth grade teacher was Mrs. Truxaw.
 I think all of the students liked her.
 Her husband worked for a newspaper and she taught us the importance of writing clearly and to the point.
 She told the class that when we read anything we should consider who wrote it, who the intended reader was, and what point the author was trying to make.
 She wanted us to read with a critical eye.
 She also encouraged us in science and art.
 I feel fortunate that my early education took place in this atmosphere.
-At my Los Angeles school we had regular weekly visits by a music education teacher.
+At the 109th Street School we had regular weekly visits by a music education teacher.
 At Gallatin we had exposure to art and the sciences.
 I also had the opportunity to take several interesting school-sponsored field trips.